 - Guidelines for New and Modified Mercury Air Emission Sources, December 6, 2012

 Mercury reduction planning

-The requirement to prepare and submit a mercury reduction plan is a result of new rules to reduce mercury emissions, Minn.
+The requirement to prepare and submit a mercury reduction plan is a result of rules to reduce mercury emissions, Minn.
 R. 7007.0502, adopted to help make fish safe to eat for all of us.
-Facilities that are a “mercury source” by definition in the rule and emit more than 3 lbs. of mercury (or 5 lbs. for Industrial boilers) must complete a mercury reduction plan.
-Facilities that are not ferrous mining or processing must submit a plan by June 30, 2015.
+Facilities that are a “mercury source” by definition in the rule and emit more than 3 pounds of mercury (or 5 pounds for industrial boilers) must complete a mercury reduction plan.

 - Mercury Reduction Plan submittal (aq-ei2-04)